Hazardous Chemicals (Safe Use) SWMS

 - Safe Work Method Statement (SWMS) instructions are provided so that workers can easily follow them to revise the SWMS onsite if required.

-- Risk Assessment matrix (risk level chart) is provided on page 2, and is simple to learn, easy to use and apply when assessing hazards and risks onsite
+- Risk Assessment matrix (risk level chart) is provided and is simple to learn, easy to use and apply when assessing hazards and risks onsite

 - Job/Task Steps - logical and easy to follow step by step job processes are listed throughout the SWMS